suvasishm/docarized-spark-app/README.md

 $ sbt package

-##### Copy the package to the deploy directory. /deploy will be served as context in the following steps
+##### Copy the application jar to the deploy directory.
+This directory will be used as context in the following steps
 $ cp target/scala-2.11/dockerized-spark-app_2.11-0.0.1.jar src/main/docker/deploy/

 $ cd src/main/docker/